envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/udp-routing.md

 ---
-title: "UDP Routing"
+title: UDP Routing
 ---

-The [UDPRoute][] resource allows users to configure UDP routing by matching UDP traffic and forwarding it to Kubernetes backends.
+The [UDPRoute](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1alpha2.UDPRoute) resource allows users to configure UDP routing by matching UDP traffic and forwarding it to Kubernetes backends.
 This guide will use CoreDNS example to walk you through the steps required to configure UDPRoute on Envoy Gateway.

-__Note:__ UDPRoute allows Envoy Gateway to operate as a non-transparent proxy between a UDP client and server.
+**Note:** UDPRoute allows Envoy Gateway to operate as a non-transparent proxy between a UDP client and server.
 The lack of transparency means that the upstream server will see the source IP and port of the Gateway instead of the client.
-For additional information, refer to Envoy's [UDP proxy documentation][].
+For additional information, refer to Envoy's [UDP proxy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/udp_filters/udp_proxy).

 ## Prerequisites

 Follow the steps from the [Quickstart](../quickstart) guide to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Installation

 Install CoreDNS in the Kubernetes cluster as the example backend.
 The installed CoreDNS is listening on UDP port 53 for DNS lookups.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/envoyproxy/gateway/latest/examples/kubernetes/udp-routing-example-backend.yaml